-Some of the more common eye diseases that cause optic nerve damage include glaucoma, Optic Neurits, Optic Nerve atrophy and Optic nerve head drusen.
+Some of the more common eye diseases that cause optic nerve damage include glaucoma, optic neuritis, optic nerve atrophy and optic nerve head drusen.

-Glaucoma a leading cause of blindness in the United States, usually happens when the fluid pressure inside the eyes slowly rises to an amount that is damaging to the optic nerve.
+Glaucoma a leading cause of blindness in the worldwide as reported by WHO.
+This occurs when the fluid pressure inside the eyes slowly rises to an amount that is damaging to the optic nerve.

 When a person is affected by glaucoma, apart from a deteriorating vision, they experience various other symptoms like:

 - Red eyes

 Optic neuritis is an inflammation or swelling of the optic nerve.
 It can occur in isolation of itself or it could be part of some underlying disease or condition.
 Things like infections, immune-related diseases like multiple sclerosis and side effects of some medication are some of the more commonly documented causes of Optic neuritis.

 People with optic neuritis experience varying symptoms.
 Some people may experience a sudden loss of vision and then the vision coming back after some time, while some might feel their vision getting blurry and slowly fading to complete blindness, in a matter of hours.